sandstreamdev/std/is/object.md

 # object

-Checks if given value is an object.
+Checks if the given value is an object.

 ## Type signature